Mad about Brock Turner's sentence? It's not uncommon

 A 'safe' target for outrage

-Turner may not be the face that comes to mind when you think of a sex offender, but that's another way he's challenging the narrative of sexual assault cases.
+Turner may not be the face that comes to mind when you think of a sex offender, but that's another way he undermined the narrative of sexual assault cases.

 As a white, seemingly unassuming freshman swimmer from the Midwest, he challenged the image of what a sexual predator could look like, said Kristy L. McCray, assistant professor of Health and Sport Sciences at Otterbein University.